paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-019-insurance.md

 [Pub.
 L. 111–275, title IV, § 408(c), Oct.
 13, 2010, 124 Stat.
 2881, provided that: “The amendments made by this section [amending section 501(b)(1) of Pub.
 L. 109–233, set out above] shall take effect on October 1, 2011.” ]

 Pub.
 L. 109–13, div.
 A, title I, § 1032(c), May 11, 2005, 119 Stat.
 259, which provided for retroactive traumatic injury benefits, was repealed by Pub.
 L. 109–233, title V, § 501(c)(2), June 15, 2006, 120 Stat.
 415.

+<a id="section-1980b"></a>
+## § 1980B.
+Periodic review of automatic maximum coverage
+**(a) In General.—** On January 1, 2026, and every five years thereafter, the Secretary shall—

+(1) complete a review of how the amount specified in section 1967(a)(3)(A)(i) compares to the amount described in subsection (b); and

+(2) submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate the results of the review, which may serve as a guide for coverage increases within the existing administrative incremental structure.

+**(b) Amount Described.—** The amount described in this subsection is the amount equal to—

+(1) $500,000; multiplied by

+(2) the average percentage by which the Consumer Price Index changed during the five fiscal years preceding the review under subsection (a).

+**(c) Consumer Price Index Defined.—** In this section, the term “Consumer Price Index” means the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.

 <a id="section-1981"></a>